jperson1/jperson_site_build/README.md

 # jperson_site_build
-Build version of the jperson_site private repo.
+Build version of the jperson_site repo.
 Still in early development!
 If you see issues, please let me know!

 ## About this site:
-Created on Node.js, React, and Tailwindcss
+Created on Node, React, and Tailwindcss

 Credit to Free Code Camp for the base features of the site: https://www.freecodecamp.org/news/build-portfolio-website-react/